Silversunset01/dbm/Documentation/Troubleshooting/Error-There_was_an_error_parsing_(filename).md

 _note: this also applies to server.json, serverVars.json, and globalVars.json_

+### Bot Encryption
+You might also get these errors if you have encrypted your bot.
+You can disable the encryption from the **Settings** tab.

 ## If your file is empty

 1. Open the bots project folder